cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 * `ConsensusState` is an opaque type representing the state of a validity predicate.
   `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm.
-  It must also be serialisable in a canonical fashion so that third parties, such as counterparty state machines, can check that a particular state machine has stored a particular `ConsensusState`.
+  It must also be serialisable in a canonical fashion so that third parties, such as remote state machines, can check that a particular state machine has stored a particular `ConsensusState`.
 It must finally be introspectable by the state machine which it is for, such that the state machine can look up its own `ConsensusState` at a past height.